The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale: FineWeb-Edu

 An interesting approach has recently emerged for filtering LLM training datasets: using synthetic data to develop classifiers for identifying educational content.
 This technique was notably used in the non-public pretraining datasets of Llama 3~\cite{llama3modelcard} and Phi-3~\cite{abdin2024phi}, but its large-scale impact on web data filtering has not been publicly explored.
 We applied this technique to FineWeb by filtering it with an educational quality classifier developed from synthetic annotations generated by Llama-3-70B-Instruct~\cite{meta_llama_3_70B_instruct}.
 The resulting dataset, \textbf{FineWeb-Edu}, contains 1.3 trillion tokens.
 FineWeb-Edu is specifically optimized for educational content and outperforms all openly accessible web-based datasets on a number of reasoning- and knowledge-intensive benchmarks such as MMLU, ARC, and OpenBookQA by a significant margin.

-To build the synthetic annotations, we use Llama-3-70B-Instruct to score 460,000 samples from FineWeb for their educational quality on a scale from 0 to 5.
+To build the synthetic annotations, we use Llama-3-70B-Instruct to score 460,000 randomly sampled webpages from the FineWeb \textit{CC-MAIN-2024-10} snapshot for their educational quality on a scale from 0 to 5.
 We explored several prompt formats to automatically extract an educational score using an LLM and found that the additive scale used in previous work~\citet{yuan2024self} worked best.
 It allows the LLM to evaluate each criterion and build the score step-by-step, unlike the single-rating scale~\cite{li2023self} which assigns a fixed score based on predefined categories.
 To avoid having the LLM favor highly technical pages like arXiv abstracts and submissions, we prompted it to focus on grade-school and middle-school level knowledge.
-The prompt used for synthetic annotations is in the Appendix.
+The prompt used for synthetic annotations is in~\cref{app:edu-prompt}.

 To scale our filtering to the entirety of FineWeb, we trained a linear regression model on top of the \emph{Snowflake-arctic-embed-m} embedding model~\cite{merrick2024arctic}.
 We fine-tuned this linear regressor on 410,000 of our Llama 3 synthetic annotations for 20 epochs with a learning rate of 3e-4 (while keeping the embedding and encoder layers frozen).
 We selected the checkpoint with the highest F1 score on the held-out validation set containing the remaining 50,000 samples, treating Llama 3 annotations as ground-truth.
 After training, we rounded the model's output scores to integers from \texttt{0} to \texttt{5}.
 We then used fixed thresholds to classify whether a given document from FineWeb was educational.
 We investigated the impact of using different thresholds for the filtering and ultimately chose a minimum threshold of \texttt{3} for FineWeb-Edu, which ultimately gave the best trade-off between performance on knowledge and reasoning intensive benchmarks and the performance on other benchmarks like HellaSwag~\cite{zellers2019hellaswag}.
 With a threshold of \texttt{3}, the model achieved an F1 score of 82\% on the validation set, indicating strong performance in distinguishing high-quality educational content.